Multi-Session Visual SLAM for Illumination Invariant Re-Localization in Indoor Environments: MULTI-SESSION SLAM FOR ILLUMINATION INVARIANT RE-LOCALIZATION

-Compared to an experience map, our approach also appends new locations to the map during each traversal, but it estimates only the motion transformation with a maximum of best candidates based on their likelihood.
-Our approach is also independent of the visual features used, which can be hand-crafted or neural network based, thus making it easier to compare them in full SLAM conditions using RTAB-Map library for instance.
-RTAB-Map \cite{labbe18jfr} is a Graph-SLAM \cite{grisetti2010tutorial} approach that can be used with camera(s) and/or with a LiDAR.
-This paper focuses on the first case where only a camera is available for localization.
-The structure of the map is a pose-graph with nodes representing each image acquired at a fixed rate and links representing the 6DoF transformations between them.
-Figure \ref{fig:graph} presents an example of a multi-session map created from three sessions taken at three different hours.
-Two additional localization sessions are also shown, one during the day (16:00) and one at night (01:00).
-The dotted links represent to which nodes in the graph the corresponding localization frame has been localized on.
-The goal is to have new frames localize on nodes taken at a similar time, and if the localization time falls between two mapping times, localizations could jump between two sessions or more inside the multi-session map.
-Inside the multi-session map, each individual map must be transformed in the same global coordinate frame so that when the robot localizes on a node of a different session, it does not jump between different coordinate frames.
-To do so, the GTSAM \cite{dellaert2012factor} graph optimization approach is used to implicitly transform each session into the coordinate frame of the oldest map as long as there is at least one loop closure found between the sessions.
+The visual feature chosen can have an impact on the final size of the multi-session map depending on how much they are illumination invariant or not.
+Some visual features are fast to compute and are light in memory, but a lot of them would be required to represent the different illumination states of the environment.
+Other visual features are more robust to illumination variation while being heavier in computation and memory, but less of them would be required to capture all variations of the environment.
+Therefore, the choice of visual features may impact how many sessions are required to achieve similar re-localization performance.
+To evaluate this, our approach is designed to be independent of the visual features used, which can be hand-crafted or neural network based, while being integrated in full SLAM conditions using for instance a library like RTAB-Map.
+RTAB-Map \citep{labbe18jfr} is a Graph-SLAM \citep{grisetti2010tutorial} approach that can be used with camera(s) and/or with a LiDAR.
+This paper focuses on the first case where only a camera is available for re-localization.
+The structure of the map is a pose-graph with nodes representing each image acquired at a fixed rate, and links representing the six DoF transformations between them.
+Figure \ref{fig:graph} presents an example of the resulting multi-session map created during the SLAM phase from three sessions taken at three different hours (12:00, 18:00 and 00:00).
+Two additional localization sessions are also shown, one during the day (16:00) and one at night (01:00), which represent two examples that would be conducted during the localization-only phase.
+The dotted links represent to which nodes in the graph the corresponding frame has been re-localized on.
+The goal is to have new frames re-localizing on nodes taken at a similar time, and if localization time falls between two mapping times, re-localization could jump between two sessions or more inside the multi-session map.
+Inside the multi-session map, each individual map are transformed in the same global coordinate frame (Map1 in this example) so that when the robot re-localizes on a node of a different session, it does not jump between different coordinate frames.